How to Market an Event: 75 Ideas to Promote an Event

 60. Arrange for on-air time with an online radio station.
 Some DJs, under the right circumstances, may be willing to have you on their show to promote your event.
 This works best if what you’re doing is something with mass appeal.
 You can do this with a local station or an online one; some local stations are now broadcast online, which can amplify your reach in huge ways.

 For example, you could give away free passes to anyone who uploads a YouTube video of themselves explaining what they want to see or do most at your event.
 Or, if you want to go all out for your car show, offer tickets for the best video of someone doing a (safe, please) car trick of some kind.
-This has the potential to spread quickly, spreading word of your event with it.
+This has the potential to spread quickly, marketing your event with it.

-Ideas for the Day of the Event
+Marketing Ideas for the Day of the Event

 62. Post on social media as often as you can.
 Fire up those fingers and start tweeting!
 Now is the time to add photos from your event, use your hashtag like it’s going out of style, and mention everyone by @name.
 When people who aren’t at the event see how much fun you’re having (or how much learning is happening, if you’re at a business event), they’ll probably get a little jealous.